bogdando/packer-atlas-example/README.md

   the rabbit cluster automatically.

 Note, that constants from the ``Vagrantfile`` may be as well configred as environment variables.
+Also note, that for the docker wily image, ssh server is not installed.

 ## Known issues

-* When using the ``IMAGE_NAME=bogdando/rabbitmq-cluster-ocf-wily`` containers
-  based on Ubuntu Wily 15.10, ssh is not running.
-Add another environment var:
-  ``DOCKER_CMD="/sbin/init"`` or suchlike.
+* For the docker provider, use the image based on Ubuntu 15.10.
+It has Pacemaker 1.1.12, while the image with Ubuntu 14.10 contains Pacemaker 1.1.10 and there is stability issue which renders the pacemakerd daemon stopping sporadically, therefore the RabbitMQ cluster does not assemble well.

 * For the docker provider, a networking is [not implemented](https://github.com/mitchellh/vagrant/issues/6667) and there is no [docker-exec privisioner](https://github.com/mitchellh/vagrant/issues/4179)